The maximum maximum of a martingale with given $n$ marginals: Introduction

 We contribute to this literature.
-Our objective here is to derive in an explicit form the superhedging cost of a Lookback option given that the underlying asset is available for frictionless continuous-time trading, and that European options for all strikes are available for trading for a finite set of maturities.
-In a zero interest rate financial market, it essentially follows from the no-arbitrage condition, as observed by Breeden and Litzenberger \cite{bre}, that these trading possibilities restrict the underlying asset price process to be a martingale with given marginals.
-Since a martingale can be written as a time changed Brownian motion, and the maximum of the processes is not altered by a time change, the one-marginal constraint version of this problem can be converted into the framework of the Skorokhod embedding problem (SEP).
-This observation is the starting point of the seminal paper by Hobson \cite{hobson98} who exploited the already known optimality result of the Az\'ema-Yor solution to the SEP and, more importantly, provided an explicit static superhedging strategy.
-This methodology was subsequently used to derive robust prices and super/sub-hedging strategies for barrier options in Brown, Hobson and Rogers \cite{brownhobsonrogersMF}, for options on local time in Cox, Hobson and Ob\l\'oj \cite{CoxHobsonObloj:08}, for double barrier options in Cox and Ob\l\'oj \cite{coxobloj,coxobloj2} and for options on variance in Cox and Wang \cite{coxwang}, see Ob\l\'oj \cite{OblojEQF:10} and Hobson \cite{HobsonSurvey10} for more details.
+Our aim was to derive in an explicit form the superhedging cost of a Lookback option given that the underlying asset is available for frictionless continuous-time trading, and that European options for all strikes are available for trading for a finite set of maturities.
+In a zero interest rate financial market, it essentially follows from the no-arbitrage condition, as observed by Breeden and Litzenberger \cite{bre}, that these trading possibilities restrict the underlying asset price process into being a martingale with given marginals.
+Since a martingale can be written as a time changed Brownian motion, and the maximum of a continuous processes is not altered by such a time change, the one-marginal constraint version of this problem can be converted into the framework of the Skorokhod embedding problem (SEP).
+This observation is the starting point of the seminal paper by Hobson \cite{hobson98} who exploited the already known optimality result of the Az\'ema--Yor solution to the SEP and, importantly, provided an explicit static superhedging strategy.
+This methodology was subsequently used to derive robust prices and super/sub-hedging strategies for barrier options in Brown, Hobson and Rogers \cite {brownhobsonrogersMF}, for options on local time in Cox, Hobson and Ob\l\'oj \cite{CoxHobsonObloj08}, for double barrier options in Cox and Ob\l\'oj \cite{coxobloj,coxobloj2} and for options on variance in Cox and Wang \cite{coxwang}; see Ob\l\'oj \cite{OblojEQF10} and Hobson \cite{HobsonSurvey10} for more details.